A Wider Perspective during the Knowledge Day of Rotterdamse Dakendagen

 Sereh Mandias Rotterdam, Netherlands

-Rotterdamse Dakendagen asked architecture critic Sereh Mandias to write an essay about the use of rooftops throughout history from an architecture- historical point of view.
+Rotterdamse Dakendagen asked architecture critic Sereh Mandias (TU Delft) to write an essay about the use of rooftops throughout history from an architecture-historical point of view.
 She will share the result in an opening speech.
 Participants will also receive the essay as a booklet.
-From Inca’s and the gardens of Babylon to Corbusier and the current position of rooftops.
+From Mesopotamia and the hanging gardens of Babylon to Le Corbusier and the current position of rooftops.

 Jason Hilgefort US/China